 Program Costs and Fees

 Students attending UR programs will be charged Rochester tuition and room costs for their semester abroad.
 These charges will appear on your Rochester term bill.
+If you participate in a semester exchange program, you will be billed by UR for tuition; your host institution will bill you directly for housing.

 The bill will not reflect the registration for your specific education abroad program, but will show any anticipated or expected financial aid.
 The standard Rochester housing charge covers the basic housing level that the program offers, generally with one or two roommates.
 Some programs offer optional premium housing, but students who choose to take advantage of it are responsible for any additional costs.